kumahq/kuma-website/docs/docs/dev/deployments/multi-zone.md

 :::tip
 This address doesn't need to be public to the internet.
-It only needs to be reachable from all dataplane proxies in other zones.
+It only needs to be reachable from all data plane proxies in other zones.
 :::

 ### Cross-zone communication details